peter-slovak/manila/doc/source/devref/pool-aware-manila-scheduler.rst

 many storage providers, as their storage can be further divided or partitioned into pools to offer completely different sets of capabilities and capacities.
-That is, there are storage backends which are a combination of storage pools rather than a single homogenous entity.
+That is, there are storage backends which are a combination of storage pools rather than a single homogeneous entity.
 Usually shares/snapshots can't be placed across pools on such backends.

 In the current implementation, an attempt is made to map a single backend